Skip to main contentScroll Top

 Wat Si Sawai

-Le What Si Sawai was originally a Hindu temple, dedicated to Shiva.
+Wat Si Sawai was originally a Hindu temple, dedicated to Shiva.
 It is also the oldest on the site!
-The temple is said to have been founded by the Khmers at the end of the 12th or even the beginning of the 13th century, shortly before the founding of the kingdom of Sukhothai.
+The temple is believed to have been founded by the Khmers as early as the late 12th or early 13th century, shortly before the founding of the Sukhothai kingdom.

 tree next to wat si sawai sukhothai

-The 3 original towers are Khmer style (which we call prang and no chedi ou stupa in this case) and remained unfinished.
-The site would later be transformed into a Buddhist temple, which is why you can see the main gate mixing laterite with brick, added later.
+The 3 original towers are Khmer style (which are called prang and not chedi or stupa in this case) and remained unfinished.
+The site was later transformed into a Buddhist temple, which is why the main gate combines laterite with brick, added later.

-Likewise, the covered halls (called viharns) which were in front of the 3 original towers are made of bricks and we can clearly see that this does not correspond to the original architecture.
+Similarly, the covered halls (called viharns) which were in front of the 3 original towers are made of bricks and it is clear that this does not correspond to the original architecture.

 Wat Sa Si